75 Soft workout ideas: 45-minute options for real life

 This is the rule to decide before day one.

 If you wait until you are exhausted, you will either bargain the workout down to nothing or force yourself into a session you resent.
 Neither is the point of 75 Soft.
+If the day still gets missed, mark it honestly and decide what happens next.

 Pick a low-energy option and make it official: